jhibbeard89/aunties/README.md

 # Aunties

 Aunties is an application designed to connect producers of food and meals within area geographic area.
-Once the product has been placed a user is able to purchase and collect the meal at a designated time.
+Once a product has been placed by an auntie a user is able to purchase and collect the meal at a designated time.

-Aunties was a project produced by a group during their Le Wagon bootcamp programme.
+Aunties was a project produced during Le Wagon bootcamp programme.

 ## Versions
 The following should be within the GEM file